ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

  - The calculator may display a frozen clock and possibly 1, 2 or 3 vertical bars of random pixels on the screen.
 You are out of luck, the installation failed.
-The TI-Nspire should reboot by itself after a few seconds.
+The TI-Nspire may reboot by itself after a few seconds.
  If not, force a reboot by unplugging the USB cable if plugged in, then removing and putting back a battery.
 Retry the installation again.
  If you can't install Ndless after multiple attempts, jump to the section